-Long time ago, I wrote about When WordPress is not for your project.
-I explained several conditions and reasons why you can use alternatives for your project like static site set up rather than WordPress.
+A long time ago, I wrote about When WordPress is not for your project.
+I explained several conditions and reasons why you can use alternatives for your project like a static site set up rather than WordPress.
 Now, I will also tell you why WordPress is for your project.

 It will enable you to customize your site because it offers plugins for optimizing your content for search, loading faster and automatic backup.
 Besides, it supports multimedia content.
 Almost all of the needs for a website can be fulfilled by WordPress plugins.
 For example, even if you plan to build a job-board site or membership site, there are some plugins to do that and even better: some of them provided free-tier service to help you started!

-It allows automatic software update which is crucial in keeping off data thieves and hackers from your site.
-Even better, it is open-source project.
+It allows an automatic software update which is crucial in keeping off data thieves and hackers from your site.
+Even better, it is an open-source project.
 Anyone can read and review the code.
-So any security hole in codes or any dangerous codes will be detected quickly, and patched quickly.
-All were done by volunteer.
+So the WordPress team will detect and patch any security holes in codes or any dangerous codes.
+Volunteers do it.
 Thanks to them.

 Simple to use.

 Installing takes less than five minutes, with an easy wizard to help you through, even after installing.
-This feature makes it compatible for both experts and newbies.
-For some hosting services, they even provided you with "One Click Install" feature.
-With this, you can get your WordPress blog up and running withing 5 minutes or less.
+This feature makes it compatible with both experts and newbies.
+For some hosting services, they even provided you with the “One Click Install” feature.
+With this, you can get your WordPress blog up and running within 5 minutes or less.

 Here’s the quote from my fellow writer’s experience with WordPress: